surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 9.6.0-b.4 (2021/11/04)**
+**Version 9.6.0-rc.1 (2021/11/04)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Changes under the Document SSO &gt; Priority Media tab:
+	* Document SSO &gt; Priority Media tab options changes:
 		* Added a new Video Stream URL option.
 		* Show the Twitter Card and Pinterest options by default.
 		* Moved the following options to the Customize tab:
 			* Maximum Images
 			* Maximum Videos
 			* Include Video Previews
 	* Removed the SSO &gt; General Settings &gt; Google &gt; Schema Max.
 Images to Include option.
-Schema markup now uses the default Maximum Images to Include option value from the SSO &gt; General Settings &gt; Images tab.
+Schema markup will use the default Maximum Images to Include option value from the SSO &gt; General Settings &gt; Images tab.
 * **Bugfixes**
 	* Fixed the disabled "or an Image URL" options under the Document SSO &gt; Priority Media tab.
 * **Developer Notes**